Webinar Recording

 The HPA axis is When the brain perceives a threat or acute stressor, the hypothalamus releases a hormone called corticotropin-releasing hormone (CRH), which signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH then travels through the bloodstream to the adrenal glands, prompting them to release cortisol, a stress hormone.
 This hormone cascade is known as the sympathetic nervous system “fight or flight” response.
 Once stress levels decrease, the HPA axis feedback loop signals the system to reduce cortisol production and return to a state of balance and calm.

 “Rest and digest” is the alternative to fight or flight.
 Both responses are divisions of the autonomic nervous system known as the parasympathetic (rest & digest) and sympathetic (fight or flight) divisions.
-Ideally, we spend the majority of our day in our parasympathetic rest and digest response just hanging out, unphased by life.
+Ideally, we spend most of our day in our parasympathetic rest and digest response hanging out, unphased by life.

-It is perfectly normal to trigger the fight or flight response, it is a defense mechanism that is designed to keep us safe; diving is a common trigger, as is being surprised or startled.
+It is normal to trigger a fight or flight response; it is a defense mechanism designed to keep us safe; driving is a common trigger, as is being surprised or startled.
 The fight or flight response causes vasoconstriction, which means blood vessels constrict to prioritize blood flow to essential organs like the heart and muscles.
 The eyes dilate, the pulse and breath quicken, and sweat increases.
 Because blood flow prioritizes the muscles and heart, critical body systems like the immune, urinary and digestive systems are all suppressed when in fight or flight.

 Chronic or prolonged exposure to experiences that trigger the fight or flight response means a constant suppression of immune, digestive and kidney function, leading to many of the common discomforts associated with these body systems.
 Also, look for signs of adrenal fatigue, characterized by low energy, difficulty coping with stress, sleep disturbances, cravings for salty or sugary foods, dizziness or lightheadedness, weight fluctuations, and mood changes.